 The Archives and its Collections

-Three separate archives are housed within the repository at Manhattan College.
-These include the Archives of Manhattan College and the Archives of the De La Salle Christian Brothers of the New York District and the Long Island-New England (LI-NE) District.
+Three separate archives are housed within the repository at Manhattan University.
+These include the Archives of Manhattan University and the Archives of the De La Salle Christian Brothers of the New York District and the Long Island-New England (LI-NE) District.

 Contact the Archives at: